 The Projects Lab offers our students the opportunity to gain valuable hands-on experience with state-of-the-art processing and analytical equipment.

-The Senior Lab is where the Projects Laboratory is taught, and it is here that students apply theoretical knowledge by conducting experiments, operating production size equipment, and optimizing chemical processes.
-The goal of the Senior Lab is to provide a state-of-the-art environment where students become proficient at the skills needed in the workforce.
-The majority of the equipment in the lab is controlled by Opto-22 equipment, the industry standard for process control.
+The Projects Lab is where students apply their knowledge of theory by conducting experiments, operating production size equipment, and optimizing chemical processes.
+Our goal is to provide a state-of-the-art environment where students become proficient at both the physical and creative skills needed in the workforce.

 The Senior Lab is managed by Bob Cox.
 Working with the Chemical Engineering Faculty, Bob ensures the Lab will offer students excellent training to prepare them for careers in Chemical Engineering.